Radiation Therapist

 They should enjoy:

 The University of Alberta offers a Bachelor of Science (B.Sc.) degree in Radiation Therapy.
-The classroom component of the program occurs on campus in Edmonton.
+The classroom and laboratory component of the program occurs on campus in Edmonton.
 The clinical component includes 2 parts:

-Program entrance requirements include completion of a pre-professional year at any post-secondary school.
+Program entrance requirements include completion of university equivalent pre-professional education at any post-secondary school.
 Applicants must also complete a personal interview and write a career reflection letter.
-Specific pre-professional year course requirements are listed on the program website.
+Specific pre-professional course requirements are listed on the program website.

 The following schools offer programs and courses that meet this occupation’s educational requirements.
 Other eligible programs and courses may be available.